Architecture

 Krim-Ledger

-Logs every action immutably and meters it in Krim Work Units, serving the audit trail and usage-based billing from one source.
+Logs every action immutably and meters it in Krim Work Units, serving audit and billing from one source.

 Telemetry